pranhavsb/DeckSmith/README.md

-# **Emojack: The Ultimate Blackjack Experience**
+# **DeckSmith: The Ultimate Blackjack Experience**

-Welcome to **Emojack**!
+Welcome to **DeckSmith**!
 A Blackjack game like no other — simple, intuitive, and thrilling, with that perfect balance of luck and strategy.
-Whether you're a seasoned gambler or a curious beginner, Emojack will immerse you in the world of Blackjack in a way that’s both exciting and rewarding.
+Whether you're a seasoned gambler or a curious beginner, DeckSmith will immerse you in the world of Blackjack in a way that’s both exciting and rewarding.
 Remember, in the world of Blackjack, it’s all about playing the hand you’re dealt — and like Harvey Specter says, **"You don’t play the odds, you play the man"**.

 ## **About the Game**

-**Emojack** is an interactive and fun Blackjack game built using Python and the Pygame library.
+**DeckSmith** is an interactive and fun Blackjack game built using Python and the Pygame library.
 The game is designed with a fresh, modern look and feel, providing the player with a smooth and engaging experience.
 With a dynamic deck, various betting options, and a challenge against the dealer, it’s all about making the right decisions at the right time!

 The objective?
 Reach 21, or get as close as possible, without going over, to beat the dealer.
 Sounds easy?
 Think again.
 The challenge lies in your decisions—*Hit, Stand, or Double?* As Harvey would say, **"Sometimes winning is about making the right move at the right time."**